 At the end of the day, denim is a fabric and is weaker than leather.
 The lifespan of denim, however, depends heavily on your usage frequency and how you took care of it.
 Nevertheless, being more vulnerable than leather does not imply that denim is fragile.
 Itis is more durable than most fabrics, and a high-quality denim jacket will last you a minimum of five years.

 Leather is extremely tough.
 Especially the full-grain leather jackets are a beast when it comes to durability.
-A well-made leather jacket will last you for about a decade without proper care.
+Without proper care, a well-made leather jacket will last you for about a decade.
 If you put in the extra effort to maintain the leather properly, it can easily last for well over a decade.

 Taking proper care of jackets can increase their life span significantly.
 So, let’s see how easy it is to maintain denim and leather jackets.